Assessing the Quality and Applicability of Systematic Reviews (AQASR)

 Devin Dedrick

-Devin Dedrick, BS, MS is a PhD candidate in Quantitative Methods at The University of Texas at Austin.
-He is also a research intern at AIR and supports activities for several projects, including the NIDILRR-funded Center on KTDRR and the Model Systems KT Center (MSKTC).
+Devin Dedrick, MS, PhD is a researcher at AIR and supports activities for several projects, including the NIDILRR-funded Center on KTDRR and the Model Systems KT Center (MSKTC).
 Dedrick has experience in systematic reviews and participated in updating AQASR.
+His PhD in Quantitative Methods is from The University of Texas at Austin.